The Grave Error of Christianity: the Trinity Doctrine Part 2

 The purpose of this article will expose the deception behind the Trinitarian doctrine and will explain the consequences of adhering to it.

 The purpose of this article will continue off of Part 1 of this series that explores the deception of believing in the Trinity doctrine and the consequences of adhering to it.
-When the Trinity is added to the Gospel, the ultimate conclusion is to believe that it is impossible to be without sin in this lifetime; ONLY Christ could have achieved this because he is “God the Son,” meaning he is God.
+When the Trinity is added to the Gospel, the ultimate conclusion is to believe that it is impossible to be without sin in this lifetime; only Christ could have achieved this because he is 'God the Son,' meaning he is God.
 This means that pressing on towards perfection and being an overcomer by following Christ’s walk in righteousness by faith is not possible.
-Rather, the righteousness of Christ is “imputed,” and his “blood” is a cloak for sin; therefore, the Father no longer sees them.
-The “Christian” is deemed “perfect,” or in other words “without sin” because their one time confession of sin at an altar call within a denominational “church” means that "it is finished," including all of their future sins.
-All they have to do now is simply “believe” by simply calling their “Jesus” Lord!
+Rather, the righteousness of Christ is 'imputed,' and his blood is a cloak for sin; therefore, the Father no longer sees them.
+The Christian is deemed 'perfect,' or in other words 'without sin' because their one time confession of sin at an altar call means that 'it is finished,' including all of their future sins.
+All they have to do now is simply 'believe.'

 You cannot have it both ways.
-You either believe in the Trinity “Gospel,” or the Gospel of Yahshua (Jesus Christ) that brings VICTORY.
-The Trinity nullifies the Gospel of Yahshua and the ministry of the apostles who were sent by the power of the Holy Spirit to lead us into “perfection.”
+You either believe in the Trinity Gospel, or the Gospel of Christ that brings victory.
+The Trinity nullifies the genuine Gospel of Christ and the ministry of the apostles who were sent by the power of the Holy Spirit to lead us into 'perfection.'

 And He gave some indeed to be apostles, and some prophets, and some evangelists, and some shepherds and teachers, TOWARD THE PERFECTING OF THE SAINTS for the work of ministry, for the building up of the body of Christ, until WE ALL MAY ATTAIN TO THE UNITY OF THE FAITH and of the knowledge of the Son of God, UNTO A COMPLETE MAN, to the measure of the stature of the FULLNESS OF CHRIST,